LikithS12/Password-Authenticator/README.md

-# Password-Authenticator
+# Password Authentication Program

- A simple Python script that prompts the user to enter a password up to three times.
-The program grants access if the correct password is entered and denies access after three incorrect attempts.
-Great for understanding basic control flow and loops.
+A simple Python program that authenticates a user by checking a password with a limited number of attempts.

+## Features

+- Prompts the user to enter a password.
+- Allows the user three attempts to enter the correct password.
+- Provides feedback on remaining attempts.
+- Denies access after three incorrect attempts.